QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 Substructure Definition
 -----------------------

+To add a substructure to a turbine definition you need to add the filename followed by the keyword **SUBFILE** anywhere within the main structural input file.
 As with the other structural definition files, the substructure is defined by a series of keywords that are recognized by QBlade when creating the turbine.
 The format is the same as with the other structural file definitions:

  * *<Value>* **<Keyword>**, for parameters defined by a single values.